gvwilson/thirdbit/fiction/iffy/index.md

 "You're bleeding!"

 "Still?"
-Wales pulled a rag out of his pocket, dabbed at his nose, and studied the red blotch a moment.
+Wales pulled a rag out of his pocket and dabbed at a cut on his wrist.
 "So I am."
 He put the rag back in his pocket and limped toward the *Guinevere*.